Artist Kapoor finds beauty in London's Olympic orbit

 “We do not think of it as such any longer do we?
 These things are to do with how one comes to see them,” he said.

-The 22 million pound ($35.41 million) tower, or orbit, is Britain’s biggest piece of public art, and some critics have said it is a waste of money at a time when the country faces severe spending cuts and has just returned to recession.
+The 19 million pound tower, or orbit, is Britain’s biggest piece of public art, and some critics have said it is a waste of money at a time when the country faces severe spending cuts and has just returned to recession.

 The bulk of the funding has come from ArcelorMittal, the world’s largest steel manufacturer, after a brief discussion in a cloakroom at the World Economic Forum in Davos, in 2009, between the company’s chairman and CEO Lakshmi Mittal and Mayor of London Boris Johnson.